-Whether you decide to go for the funny option (such as a carved pumpkin – click here for hilarious inspiration) the scary option (from zombies and witches to spiders and skeletons, there are plenty of ways to get your creep on), or the sexy option (creepy nurse, anyone?), dressing up is a must!
+Whether you decide to go for the funny Halloween costumes option (such as a carved pumpkin – click here for hilarious inspiration) the scary option (from zombies and witches to spiders and skeletons, there are plenty of ways to get your creep on), the sexy option (creepy nurse, anyone?) or even the group Halloween costumes option, dressing up is a must!
 Having everyone turn up in costume will not only look great whilst simultaneously creating the perfect ‘spooky’ atmosphere, but will also mean SO many laughs, amazing photo ops and more.

 Fun tip: dress your hen as a ‘zombie bride’!

 FRIGHTEN YOUR GUESTS WITH HALLOWEEN INSPIRED FOOD

 Spooky food can be one of two things:

 Normal looking food, with hilarious and disgusting labels!
 For example, cauliflower ‘brains’, sultana ‘bat droppings’, red grape ‘eyeballs’, lolly snake ‘rat tails’, noodle ‘worms’ etc. If you don’t want to label each and every food item, there’s also the option of putting up a couple of general signs, such as ‘terrifying treats – eat at your own risk’ (next to the sweet section), ‘sickly spread’ (next to a platter of assorted Halloween food) and so on.

 Want to get right into the theme?
 Combine hideous labels with creative food layouts/construction.
 They could be cute (for example, biscuits decorated as smiling pumpkins) to the downright creepy (such as biscuits made to look like witch fingers).
 Not sure where to start?
 You will find some great ideas and recipes on this Pinterest board.